 With increased call duration and overwhelmed call centers, lenders have limited time and resources to devote to total loss resolution.
 Carriers seeking lien release information are kept on hold longer as lenders prioritize consumer calls.

 While carriers wait on hold, total loss resolution time extends for a process that already takes an average of 73.7 days from loss to salvage — 62 of which take place post-valuation.
 The vehicle continues to depreciate while consumers grow more frustrated.

 Even after the shelter-at-home order has lifted, lenders should evaluate if their processes are built for a continued rise in total loss claims — particularly for new and young vehicles — as vehicle prices continue to soar.

 In part two of this blog series, we’ll explore how digitizing total loss processes can help lenders save time and keep information flowing.
 And with the sudden reliance on remote work, now is the perfect time to implement digital solutions.

-Stay tuned for more in 4 Easy Ways for Auto Lenders to Improve Total Loss Efficiency.
+Learn more in How Automotive Lenders Can Improve Total Loss Efficiency in 3 Easy Steps.
 Or visit our Total Loss Care for Lenders page to learn how you can digitize and streamline your total loss processes.